LMCache/LMIgnite/README.md

 Hit `Command(⌘) + Space` on your keyboard, and type `terminal` (or other terminal that you like), and then hit enter to launch the terminal.

-Then, simply copy and paste the following command to your terminal
+Then, copy and paste the following command to your terminal

 ```bash
 bash <(curl -fsSL https://raw.githubusercontent.com/LMCache/LMIgnite/refs/heads/main/install.command)
 ```

-This script will guide you through the installation process, and will pop up a browser for you to deploy LLMs in your own cloud!
+This script will guide you through the installation process, and will pop up a browser for you to deploy LLMs on your own cloud!

 ### 2. Create a Cluster